Qatar digs through the rubble of Israel's attack on Hamas leaders in Doha

 He did not elaborate but the statement suggests Israeli fighter jets could have launched so-called “standoff” missiles at a distance to strike the site without actually entering Qatari airspace.

-The United States has said it warned Qatar before the strike.
-Qatar disputes that, with Sheikh Mohammed saying that “the Americans sent a message 10 minutes after the attacks took place, saying they were informed that there was going to be a missile attack on the state of Qatar.”
+The United States says it tried to warn Qatar ahead of the strike, but Sheikh Mohammed said that “the Americans sent a message 10 minutes after the attacks took place."

-Qatar is also home to the U.S. military’s forward headquarters for its Mideast-based Central Command.
-The headquarters, located at the sprawling Al-Udeid Air Base, also has American-run radars and defense systems and recently hosted U.S. President Donald Trump on his tour of the region in May.

-Qatar’s advisory Shura Council condemned what it described as a “criminal, treacherous and cowardly attack" which it said "represents a flagrant and ongoing breach of all international laws and norms.”

 Stalled Gaza talks